 Abortion is a term and distinction like that between murder and accidental death.
 Abortion is always clearly with the intent of ending a human life, it is no accident and is not a treatment any more than euthanasia is a ‘treatment’ for illness.
 The loss of life while at a qualified treatment hospital in the attempt to save a life is not the same as going to an Abortion Clinic with the expressed purpose of ending a life.
 There is no chance of saving a life in an abortion clinic.

 The question asked of a Pro-Life candidate to “take a stand for women’s rights but allowing an exception regarding the life of the mother” is a trick question.
 The situation does not exist, one cannot allow for it legislatively because it isn’t reality.
 Abortion supporters know this or they would not be fighting legislation in states that make their facilities legal health care facilities.
-If, as in the State of Texas, an Abortion Clinic follows the law, they would be in a position to care for the health of the mother AND the health of the unborn child as well.
+If, as in the State of Texas, an Abortion Clinic follows the law, roid’s position would be to care for the health of the mother AND the health of the unborn child as well.
 In that case, they could be placed in a position where they would have to abandon their mission of taking a human life and be forced to save it instead.

 In the meantime, our politicians need to answer the question factually and throw it back on the person asking the question.
 Can you give me one instance where a woman has ‘checked into’ an abortion clinic in an emergency situation where the life of the mother was at stake?
 Though you might say that woman are in those situations all the time, accidents, cancer, etc., they are not treated at an Abortion Clinic and, if the baby is lost during treatment, they were not lost because of a treatment plan that had an abortion as the treatment.